brimdata/zbpf/README.md

 zapi ls
 ```
 The `zapi ls` command should display the pool called `bpf`.
+Note that the Zed-enhanced BCC tools are configured to write
+to the `bpf` pool.

 > Note that in a production environment, the linux host would post data
 > to a Zed lake running at scale elsewhere.
 For this experiment,